Sign up for CANJoin the Conservation Action Network to follow hot issues and ways to get involved.

 The SEC certification process began in December, 2016, when the SEC determined that the Application was complete.
 AMC has intervened in this quasi-judicial process, and is represented by legal counsel.
 The “trial” phase of the process began in mid-April, with cross-examination of witnesses who have pre-filed testimony.
 AMC has filed expert testimony and will be arguing that the project as proposed will have an unreasonable adverse impact on NH’s natural character, including impacts to landscape aesthetics, cultural and recreational resources, and forest fragmentation.
 The decision date to accept or deny Northern Pass’s application for siting and certification has been extended a 2nd time until March 31, 2018.

 The N.H.
-Site Evaluation Committee will start deliberations at the end of January 2018 to decide whether it will certify the highly controversial Northern Pass Transmission application (a joint Eversource and Hydro Quebec project) for a proposed 190 mile high-voltage transmission line through New Hampshire from the Canadian border to Massachusetts, with over 1,800 new or changed towers up to 165 feet tall.
+Site Evaluation Committee rejected the application of Northern Pass on February 2, 2018 (a joint Eversource and Hydro Quebec project), choosing not to certify the highly controversial application for a proposed 190 mile high-voltage transmission line through New Hampshire from the Canadian border to Massachusetts, with over 1,800 new or changed towers up to 165 feet tall.

 In November, AMC staff expert witnesses were cross-examined by the Applicant, intervening parties, and the Site Evaluation Committee members: Dr. Dave Publicover on ecological impacts of the proposed project, and Dr. Ken Kimball, Larry Garland, and Chris Thayer on visual impacts and viewer expectations of NH’s cultural landscape.
 AMC is represented by pro bono lawyer William Plouffe, Of Counsel at the Maine law firm of Drummond Woodsum.